What is Accelerated Reader®?

 What is Renaissance myON News™?

-Renaissance myON News™, powered by News-O-Matic, delivers age-appropriate news articles for your child, reporting on timely topics and current events through a series of five daily news articles, 52 weeks a year.
+Renaissance myON News™, delivers age-appropriate news articles for your child, reporting on timely topics and current events through a series of five daily news articles, 52 weeks a year.
 Each article incorporates engaging multimedia—videos, slideshows, and photo galleries—to help children better understand the news.
 Coverage includes high-interest US and world news, as well as arts and entertainment, sports, science and technology, and more.
 An archive of articles is searchable by keyword and topic.
 Reading shorter nonfiction content like news articles is important to your child's literacy growth through providing a balance to the fiction reading most kids prefer, and is critical to developing their digital and media literacy skills.

 My child says she hates reading.
 How can I help?